(Last Update: 09/24/2024)

 A box spring is more than just a simple box; it's a meticulously constructed supportive foundation designed to provide optimal support for the solid surface of your mattress.
 So, let's dive into the key components:

-The Frame: The frame forms an extra layer around the box's skeleton.
-However, metal frames have recently become common due to their durability and resistance to wear and tear.
+The frame forms an extra layer around the box's skeleton.
+However, a metal bed frame has recently become common due to its durability and resistance to wear and tear.

 The Springs: The heart of any spring is its springs or coils.
 Like in some beds, steel coils inside these box springs and foundations are evenly spaced throughout the platform bed frame's interior.
 Their primary function is to help with shock absorbers, even weight distribution, and maintain the shape and integrity of the mattress above.